britram/rains-prototype/draft-trammell-rains-protocol.md

 caching, default use of non-persistent tokens, and redirection among servers can be used to mix queries and reduce the linkability of query information to specific clients.

-With respect to the resistance of the protocol itself to various attacks, we consider a few potential attacks against RAINS servers and RAINS clients in the subsections below:

-## Server state exhaustion

-\[EDITOR'S NOTE: detail this attack: attacker can create domain, use long-validity queries to exhaust state at server. defense: server can consider shorter validity time than that requested, but not longer. attack: attacker can push garbage assertions proactively. defense: server doesn't accept assertions it's never seen a query for. how to handle an attacker that pushes assertions and queries? attack: attacker can push garbage delegations, exhausting delegation chain cache. defense: server doesn't accept sigs for domains it doesn't know about, but what about a domain with hundreds of valid delegations? in all cases, blacklisting both clients and domains seems like a good idea.]

-## Query relay attacks

-\[EDITOR'S NOTE: detail this attack: attacker can cause traffic overload at a targeted intermediate or authority service by crafting queries and sending them via multiple query services.
-There is no amplification here, but a concentration, with indirection that makes tracing difficult.]

 # IANA Considerations